ISibboI/evalexpr/README.md

 ## Closing Notes

 If you have any ideas for features or see any problems in the code, architecture, interface, algorithmics or documentation, please open an issue on github.
+If there is already an issue describing what you want to say, please add a thumbs up or whatever emoji you think fits to the issue, so I know which ones I should prioritize.